google/kf/docs/content/en/docs/v2.11/developer/scaling/resource-management.md

 ## Best practices

 * All applications should set memory and disk quotas.
-* CPU intensive applications should set a CPU and limit to guarantee they'll have the resources they need without starving other apps.
+* CPU intensive applications should set a CPU request and limit to guarantee they'll have the resources they need without starving other apps.
 * I/O bound applications shouldn't set a CPU limit so they can burst during startup.